rcepeda456/weather-app/README.md

 # weather-app
-weather app that provides information depending the location the userInput
+weather app that provides information depending the location the userInput(if the userInputs an incorrect statement the code will throw an error)

 download folder